Milan-Jobanputra/CRUD-App-in-PHP/README.md

 NExt step is to create edit file for edit stored data. : edit.php

 next is deleting data from the record file. : delete.php

+# Note :
+Remember to replace "username" and "password" with your actual MySQL username and password in the connection statements.